kmerten10/React-App_Meet/README.md

 Scenario: Specify number of events
 Given: the list of events was loaded
-When: the user selects a city
+When: the user selects a number of events
-Then: the number of events in that city will be returned
+Then: the number of events displayed will update based on the user input

 Scenario: Use the app when offline
 Given: the app was created to be functional offline